stratux/stratux-setup/README.md

 A: Yes.
 Those parts that connect via GPIO are unsupported at this time, therefore, you're restricted to those USB devices you'd use with the official image, e.g. SDR and/or GPS USB devices.

+Q: How do I check that the stratux and wifi services are running if I run in to a problem.

+A: Login as root and run the command "service --status-all" in a shell window and check if the stratux, hostapd, and isc-dhcp-server services are shown to be running in the output.

 Requirements: